Family Advocate and Trainer

-Niki graduated from University of Minnesota- Duluth in 2013, with degrees in English Literature, Hispanic Culture and Language, and Women, Gender & Sexuality studies.
+Niki graduated from the University of Minnesota- Duluth in 2013, with degrees in English Literature, Hispanic Culture and Language, and Women, Gender & Sexuality studies.
 After spending time working with women and children survivors of Guatemala’s civil war and later, teaching pre-school in Oregon, she returned to Duluth to work at Safe Haven Shelter and Resource Center.
-There, she worked with youth growing up in households with domestic violence as the agency’s Youth Programming Specialist.
+There, she worked with youth growing up in households with domestic violence as the agency’s youth programming specialist.

-She is currently working towards her Master’s degree in Education, with the focus on Counseling at University of Wisconsin- Superior.
-She is also a part of a committee designed to bring awareness of Adverse Childhood Experiences (ACEs) and self-healing to the community, and acts as Secretary of the Board for the North Central Windows Program, a non-profit that helps trauma survivors begin their healing journey with the aid of art enrichment.
-With a passion for working with youth and their families, Niki is excited to join the team at First Witness as a Family Advocate.
+She is currently working towards her Master’s degree in Education, with a focus on Counseling at the University of Wisconsin- Superior.
+She is also a part of a committee designed to bring awareness of Adverse Childhood Experiences (ACEs) and self-healing to the community and acts as secretary of the board for the North Central Windows Program, a non-profit that helps trauma survivors begin their healing journey with the aid of art enrichment.
+With a passion for working with youth and their families, Niki is excited to join the team at First Witness as a family advocate.

 In her free time, Niki enjoys walking her dog along the lake walk, cross-stitching, and eating nachos.